 Because the study of psychology leads to a greater understanding of people, a psychology minor is an excellent complement to many majors.

-There are four minors available.
+There are five minors available.

 The six courses required for a minor may be selected from courses that are consistent with your major, interests, and career plans.